vmtk/scala-lang/tutorials/SurfaceForMeshing.md

 	vmtksurfacesmoothing --help

 we see that there are two main parameters controlling the amount of smoothing: passband, which is the cut-off spatial frequency of the low pass filter, and iterations, which is the number of smoothing passes.
-For more details, visit the [vtkWindowedSincPolyDataFilter](http://www.vtk.org/doc/nightly/html/classvtkWindowedSincPolyDataFilter.html) doxygen page.
+For more details, visit the <a href="http://www.vtk.org/doc/nightly/html/classvtkWindowedSincPolyDataFilter.html" target="_blank">vtkWindowedSincPolyDataFilter</a> doxygen page.

 For typical vessels, the following should be ok